Joris van den Tol

 You can visit the website of the Posthumus Institute for more information.

 Joris van den Tol (1987) completed his Bachelor in History at the University of Amsterdam in 2011 with a thesis on Willem van Oranje and nationalism.
 The following year he obtained a Masters degree in Early Modern History at the University of Amsterdam with a thesis on Dutch trading with Spain in the beginning of the 17th century, focussing on the effect of the Spanish trade embargoes.
 In 2012 he started as a PhD candidate at Leiden University within the VIDI-project 'Challenging Monopolies' under the supervision of dr. Catia Antunes.
+He defended his PhD in March 2018 and is currently working as a lecturer at the BA International Studies program.

 - Faculteit der Geesteswetenschappen